New York City: The Borough Of Manhattan – Part One

 The History of Manhattan In A New York Minute

-In 1626, however, the Dutch traded 60 guilders’ ($24) worth of goods with the Lenape for what they believed was ownership of the island.
-Since the Lenape didn’t believe anyone can “own” natural resources, they believed the trade was in appreciation for them sharing the land.
+The Lenape farmed, hunted, and fished on this land while living peaceably among the French, English, and Dutch settlers who gradually established footholds here.
+In 1626, the Dutch traded 60 guilders’ (about $24) worth of goods with the Lenape for what they believed was ownership of the island.
+Since the Lenape didn’t believe anyone could truly “own” the land, they understood the trade as a gesture of gratitude for allowing the Dutch to share it.

-After the Revolutionary War against the British, New York became the first Capital of the United States, where George Washington was inaugurated at Federal Hall in 1789 on the very street – Wall Street – that the English had torn down nearly a century before.
+After the Revolutionary War, New York became the first capital of the United States, where George Washington was inaugurated at Federal Hall in 1789, right on that same Wall Street.

 The Neighborhoods Of Manhattan – Part One